Interview with Brad Hamann,

 What do you like to do in your spare time?

 I love spending time with my wife and family.
 We love to travel, play games, cook, watch movies, and bike together.
 We are big supporters and loyal season ticket holders for the Butler University Men’s Basketball team.
-I just completed a four year term on the Butler University Young Alumni Board where my final two years were as Vice President and President.
-I also enjoy coaching Butler University business students.
+I served a four year term on the Butler University Young Alumni Board where my final two years were as Vice President and President.
+I also enjoy mentoring Butler University students.

 How is a real estate broker able to take a vacation?